 The Court of First Instance will be composed of a central division (with its seat in Paris and sections in London and Munich) and several local and regional divisions.
 The Court of Appeal will be located in Luxembourg.

 The UPC will provide a better framework for all parties involved in patent litigation in Europe.
 In particular, costs will be reduced as parties will not need to engage in parallel patent litigation in different member states.
 Diverging decisions from different national courts on infringement and validity of the same patent will cease as the UPC develops a truly European case law, thus enhancing legal certainty for all users.
 Over time, a more efficient and balanced patent litigation system will emerge, to the benefit of both patent proprietors and third parties, namely:

 The UPC Agreement (OJ EPO 2013, 287) was signed on 19 February 2013 by the EU Member States (except Croatia, Poland and Spain).
-It must be ratified by at least 13 states, including France, Germany and the United Kingdom, to enter into force.
+It must be ratified by at least 13 states, including the three states in which the highest number of European patents had effect in 2012, i.e. Germany, France and Italy to enter into force (information on the UK withdrawal from the UPC Agreement).
 For the state of play regarding ratification, please see the website of the Council of the EU.